liveder/cv/README.md

 * Product development by identifying potential products and market demands.
 * Generating product requirements.
+* Lead, manage and collaborate with cross-functional teams.
 * Determining specifications, production timetables and time-integrated plans for product introduction.

 Won in the "The best set-top box for OTT and hybrid receiving" at Big Digit 2017